-We introduce strategic result reporting in Bayesian persuasion.
-A sender conducts an experiment to acquire information to influence a receiver's action.
+We introduce strategic reporting in Bayesian persuasion.
+A sender conducts an experiment to provide a receiver with information.
 After committing to an experiment, the sender privately observes its realized result and strategically reports a message.
-This reporting incurs a cost that depends on the realized result and the message reported and exhibits strictly decreasing differences.
-We characterize the optimal experiment choice for the sender and identify a sufficient condition for the sender to choose the fully informative experiment.
-Furthermore, we provide a condition on the cost structure that is sufficient for the sender to choose an experiment whose results cannot be fully revealed to the receiver through reporting.
-Finally, we examine comparative statics with respect to the cost intensity.
+This reporting incurs a cost that depends on the realized result and the message reported.
+We develop a methodology to characterize the optimal experiment for the sender and provide a sufficient condition for the sender to choose an experiment whose results cannot be fully revealed through reporting.
+The sender may ex ante prefer strategic reporting over committing to truthful reporting if truthful reporting is costly.